São Paulo: Urban rail

-São Paulo has an urban rail transit system (São Paulo Metro and CPTM) that serves 184 stations and has 377 km of track, forming the largest metropolitan rail transport network of Latin America.
+São Paulo has an urban rail transit system (São Paulo Metro and São Paulo Metropolitan Trains) that serves 184 stations and has 377 km of track, forming the largest metropolitan rail transport network of Latin America.
 The underground and urban railway lines together carry some 7 million people on an average weekday.

 The São Paulo Metro operates 104 km of rapid transit system, with six lines in operation, serving 91 stations.
 In 2015, the metro reached the mark of 11.5 million passengers per mile of line, 15% higher than in 2008, when 10 million users were taken per mile.
 It is the largest concentration of people in a single transport system in the world, according to the company.
-The company ViaQuatro, a private concessionaire, operates the Line 4 of the system.
 In 2014, the São Paulo Metro was elected the best metro system in the Americas.

-The Line 15 (Silver) of the São Paulo Metro is the first mass-transit monorail of the South America and the first system in the world to use the Bombardier Innovia Monorail 300.
+The company ViaQuatro, a private concessionaire, operates the Line 4 of the metro system.
+The Line 15 (Silver) is the first mass-transit monorail of the South America and the first system in the world to use the Bombardier Innovia Monorail 300.
 When fully completed will be the largest and highest capacity monorail system in the Americas and second worldwide, only behind to the Chongqing Monorail.

 The Companhia Paulista de Trens Metropolitanos (CPTM, or "Paulista Company of Metropolitan Trains") railway add 273.0 km of commuter rail, with seven lines and 94 stations.
 The system carries about 2.8 million passengers a day.
 On 8 June 2018, CPTM set a weekday ridership record with 3,096,035 trips.
 The Line 13 (Jade) of the CPTM connects São Paulo to the São Paulo–Guarulhos International Airport, in the municipality of Guarulhos, the first major international airport in South America to be directly served by train.